paulstevensza/bootstrap/README.md

 ## Todo

 * Fix anything tagged as a BUG.
-* Create a default Python virtualenv.
+* ~Create a default Python virtualenv.~
-* Install common Python tools and libraries.
+* ~Install common Python tools and libraries.~
 * Install software from the App Store.
 * Install SteelSeriesEngine3.
+* Configurations to support Golang

 ## Copyright